download our guide on how you can manage absenteeismget the guide

 The employers that have the most success in managing absenteeism and mitigating its impact on the business are those that take a proactive approach, as opposed to simply reacting to staff shortages and scrambling to plug gaps in the workforce.

-Analysing your labor force and conducting activities like skills audits will help you gain a clear picture of where you currently stand, in terms of capacity and capabilities, and where the biggest problems are likely to arise when absence levels are high.
+Analysing your labour force and conducting activities like skills audits will help you gain a clear picture of where you currently stand, in terms of capacity and capabilities, and where the biggest problems are likely to arise when absence levels are high.
 This will put you in a much stronger position to anticipate challenges caused by staff reductions and be ready for them.

 It's crucial to prepare for times of reduced workforce capacity by identifying the tasks and activities that are critical to the functioning of the business.
 You can then create a detailed rundown of the knowledge and skills required to complete these jobs.
 This will help you work out which activities need to be prioritised and which ones can be taken on by other employees when key members of staff are absent.